rolandholik/Quixote/Documentation/tsem.rst

 TSEM is implemented as a Linux Security Module (LSM) and is designed to be self-contained with little or no dependency on kernel infrastructure, other than the LSM hooks themselves.
+It can be stacked in any order with existing LSM's.
+Integrity modeling of extended attributes would require that TSEM be earlier in the LSM call chain then any LSM's that consume the modeled attributes.

 In addition, TSEM implements its equivalent of mandatory access controls, without a requirement for extended attributes, filesystem